cworld1/business-data/README.md

 # Business Data Analysis

-It's about using python to analyze the data of electrical appliances, and then using the data to predict the sales of electrical appliances.
+It's about using python and jupyter notebook to analyze the data of electrical appliances, and then using the data to predict the sales of electrical appliances.

 [Get Started 前往阅读 →](./main.ipynb)